Kunal-deve1oper/phishing_url_detection_using_ml/README.md

 Using machine learning to detect Phishing url

+Random Forest Classifier accuracy of 96.8%

+Kernel SVM accuracy of 96.2%

-WIth Accuracy of 96% in kernel Svm and 94% in K nearest neighbour
+K nearest neighbour accuracy of 94%